EstesIO/docs/_posts/2020-11-15-General-Security.md

 There is a __TON__ of practical, online training and learning resources available.
 See for yourself below...

-This [awesome list of free training](https://coopsec.github.io/talk/MegaList/) is also definitely worth checking out!

 # General Security
 * [Cybrary](https://www.cybrary.it) [FREE/PAID]
 * [Coursera](https://www.coursera.org) [FREE/PAID]